massimo-zaniboni/blog-mzan/content/posts/post-002.md

 In this file, I'm reusing the packages I defined in `guix.scm`.

-In `~/.sbclrc` I instruct #asdf that there is a system (i.e. a #commonlisp project) in the directory of the project.
+In `~/.sbclrc` I instruct ASDF that there is a system (i.e. a Common Lisp project) in the directory of the project.
 I'm using something like this

 ```lisp
 (require :asdf)